AgentBluenote/Mozilla/javascript/building-blocks/tasks/functions/marking.md

 ## Task 3

-In this task, you return to the problem posed in Task 1, with the aim of imprpoving it.
+In this task, you return to the problem posed in Task 1, with the aim of improving it.
 The three improvements we are expecting here are:

 1. Refactor the code that generates the random number into a separate function that takes two generic bounds that the random number should be between, and returns the result.
 2. Update the `chooseName()` function so that it makes use of the random number function, takes the array to choose from as a parameter (making it more flexible), and returns its result.